sciencemesh/sciencemesh/docs/content/en/docs/Integrations/codimd.md

 ```

-3. Add a mapping between the custom `.zmd` file extension, used to package markdown files together with uploaded images, and the `application/compressed-markdown` MIME-type used to identify this files.
-This needs to be done on all the running `storageprovider` services: whether using a [standalone](../../iop/deployment/kubernetes) deployment or one based in [multiple, decoupled storage providers](../../iop/deployment/kubernetes/providers).
+3. Add a mapping between the custom `.zmd` file extension, used to package markdown files together with uploaded images, and the `application/compressed-markdown` MIME-type used to identify these files.
+This needs to be done on all the running `storageprovider` services: whether using a [standalone](../../iop/deployment/kubernetes) deployment or one based on [multiple, decoupled storage providers](../../iop/deployment/kubernetes/providers).

 ```toml